 Monmouth – South Wales

 We reached Monmouth by evening and sat down in Mary’s Garden for a cup of tea.
 As we sipped tea, Mary explained me the various flowers in her garden.
 You have to see an English home with a perfectly manicured garden to know their fondness for lovely gardens.
 Apart from common English flowers, there was a Peony in Mary’s garden.
 Now, Peony is a Chinese flower.
 I never expected to see it in a garden in Wales of all the places.
 It is then that Mary told me that she has been tending to this plant for good 10 years and this is the first bud ever to come up.
-The dark pink petals were still holding tightly together.
+The dark pink petals were still held tightly together.
 I so wanted to see the Peony bloom, the flower was in hurry.
 Mary did send me a picture of the flower about a week later.

 We were talking about a rose in her garden when Mary used the word ‘Gulab’ for it.
 Her diction was so desi that I was surprised.
 She spoke about being born in India and growing up in Lahore where her father published a newspaper.
 Mary told me hilarious stories about fooling people in India with her impeccable Hindi.
 She spoke about her deceased husband and their travels around the world.